-Rule's direct compliance costs for providers, in the form of familiarization and paperwork-related expenses, see 84 Fed.
+I. HHS Does Not Adequately Assess the Final Rule's Significant Indirect Costs to Patients and Provider Organizations the form of familiarization and paperwork-related expenses, see 84 Fed.
 Reg. at 23,240, tbl.6, it fails to assess the new policy's indirect costs, in the form of harms to patients who are refused care on conscience grounds and additional staffing burdens for medical employers who must accommodate such refusals.
 Indeed, these effects are not even listed in the Department's summary of unquantified costs.
 See 84 Fed.
 Reg. at 23,227, tbl.1 (listing quantified and non-quantified costs that HHS considered).